 Homemade Sudanese African Food Cooking.

-Homemade African food cooking Sudanese Kisra fermented bread recipe
+Serving eight, homemade African food Sudanese Kisra fermented bread recipe is easy to make.

 1-cup wheat flour

 2-3 cups water

 Mix flour with 2-3 cups water into a thin consistency, similar to pancake mixture but slightly thinner.